 Our party of four sat in the middle of my favorite restaurant and began to chant.
-I kept my brave face for Audrey and when my father dropped me off at my apartment building, I hugged them all good-bye and Audrey got out and walked me to building entrance.
-She said to me, “The doctors said we have a huge fight in front of us, but now you are here and not away a college so I know we are ready for a bigger fight.”
+I kept my brave face for Audrey and when my father dropped me off at my apartment building, I hugged them all goodbye and Audrey got out and walked me to the building entrance.
+She said to me, “The doctors said we have a huge fight in front of us, but now you are here and not away from a college so I know we are ready for a bigger fight.”
 I hugged her tightly and said: “We are going to kick cancer’s butt.”
 I stood beside the glass doors as she returned to the car, cheering as they drove off.
-Before I boarded the elevator I pulled out my phone to call William, but I knew I had no right to call him and I called Marilyn instead and left a voicemail in cracking voice: “The cancer is back.”
+Before I boarded the elevator I pulled out my phone to call William, but I knew I had no right to call him and I called Marilyn instead and left a voicemail in a cracking voice: “The cancer is back.”

 A beautiful lady in a freshly wrinkled dress emerged from the elevator.
 I tried to turn away as fast as I could when I crashed into the couple that entered the building behind me and the noise of my apology caught William’s attention.

 He looked at me and said, “Lock.”
-I looked at the young lady how had landed on the floor with me and told her I was sorry.
+I looked at the young lady who had landed on the floor with me and told her I was sorry.
 Then I ran from the building.
 Running down the street all I could think was it has only been 5 days.
 I couldn’t believe after just five days I had been replaced.
 Sobbing as I ran past the bistro of our first date, I could hear my name.

 I could hear William screaming my name again, “Lock!
 Lock!”
 I felt so humiliated as I waved down a cab.
 Boarding my cab, I watched William as he tried to catch up.
 As the cab pulled off I saw him punch one of the trees that line the street.
 The cab driver looked at me and asked, “Where to?”
 I was an emotional wreck so I said, “Away from here.
 I will tell you where in a minute.”
 As William appeared smaller I saw his companion walk up to him as he pulled out his phone.
 Seconds later, my phone rang and it was William.
 I ignore the call.
 I told the cab driver to take me to “143, 22nd Blvd.”
 I needed answers and understanding and I could only think of one person who could give me that.

 Thank you so much for reading my short story.
 This is a series that will explore the life of Josephine Lock.
 Who do you think she is going to see?
-Could it be Alex, her father, her mother or her sister?
+Could it be Alex, her father, her mother, or her sister?
 Who was the woman with William?
 It is up to you to decide what happens so post your vote in a comment below.
-Voting is also taking place on Facebook, Instagram, Pinterest, Email. and also on twitter.
+Voting is also taking place on Facebook, Instagram, Pinterest, and Email. and also on Twitter.
 The series will pick up next Sunday with the most voted storyline.
 Please feel free to enjoy the previous posts Lock 1.1 and Lock 1.2.
 Thank you all in advance for your participation.
 If you are reading this series after the voting, please enjoy the next installment.
 How did you like the story?
 Any suggestion?
 Please share in the comments below.
 I really would love to know.